 Vedix Tip: Keep your hair wash limited to not more than twice or thrice a week, even if you have an oily scalp.
-A common misconception is that the more you wash your hair, the lesser your scalp becomes greasy.
+A common misconception is that the more you wash your hair, the less your scalp becomes greasy.
 In reality, your hair becomes more greasy if you wash it too frequently.

 3. Hair Spray For Smelly Hair

 You can start using Ayurvedic hair sprays or hair mists, which not only revitalize your dull hair but also save you from your scalp smell by adding a natural herbal fragrance to your hair.

 4. Home Remedies & Hair Masks For Smelly Scalp